 The United State Patent and Trademark (USPTO) has made an official policy of refusing to grant the patent to perpetual motion machines without a working model, and here Sangulani has a working model.
 According to the Patent Office, manual of patent practice, June 2006 online version (para 4.05), ibid, (para 14.79), perpetual motion machines are patented if they have ‘industrial application or are ‘useful’.
 In Sangulani’s case, they are more than useful but was still turned down at the UK Patent office.
 In Zimbabwe and South Africa, they also failed to patent his invention.

 According to a Journal of Intellectual property Law & Practice, Vol 2, Issue 3, 1 January 2007 pages 136-144 published on 06 February 2007 online, it states that scientifically, perpetual motion machines are impossible, but that does not limit a steady stream of applications that attempt to patent them.

-Speaking of competitors, Sangulani has turned down the offers of buyouts from unnamed European based companies.
-Furthermore, he got investment support from Teddy De Almeida who he also invited on the Launch of his products and made a shareholder in his enterprise.
+Speaking of competitors, Sangulani has turned down the offers of buyouts from unnamed European-based companies.
+Furthermore, he got investment support from Teddy De Almeida who he also invited to the launch of his products and made a shareholder in his enterprise.